Posted by The Creative Group on Monday, November 7, 2016 - 08:00 | Follow me

 - Maintain graphic standards and branding throughout the product’s interface

 - Promote usability best practices

 In addition, an understanding of the entire web development process, including design, development and deployment, with some back-end knowledge, is important.

 The best candidates have a strong understanding of industry trends and content management systems such as Drupal and WordPress, as well as software programs like the Adobe Creative Suite.
 Experience with responsive and adaptive design is also a big plus.

 Because front-end web developers are responsible for interpreting and executing designs correctly, they must be able to effectively communicate with the creative team and clients.
 Other vital soft skills in the front-end web developer job description include the ability to solve problems and adapt quickly to new web design and application trends.

 Front-end web developer salary benchmarks

 According to The Creative Group Salary Guide, the average starting salary for front-end web developers with one to three years of experience ranges from $56,500 to $80,500.
+That's a 7.2 percent increase from 2016.
+(See the infographic below.)
 For those with more than three years of experience, the average front-end web developer salary jumps to $80,000 to $119,500.
 Use our handy Salary Calculator to adjust these salaries for your city.